 29. Use Pillowcases to Clean Ceiling Fans

-This clever trick has been around for years because it works beautifully.
-Slide an old pillowcase over each fan blade and pull it back slowly so the dust stays trapped inside the fabric instead of floating everywhere.
+This ingenious trick works so well that it has been around for years.
+To implement it, slide an old pillowcase over each fan blade, then slowly pull the pillowcase back so that the dust is trapped in the fabric and doesn't scatter everywhere.

 30. Let Cleaning Products Sit Before Scrubbing